CatX711/CatX711/README.md

 Sadly, the laptop no longer works, but I can still remember some of the code.
 It was primitive, sure.
 But full of passion.
 After that, I got bored again, and took a year long break.
 After that, I randomly had an idea to make a game about the...
 Tardis, for... some reason?
 I don't know.
 Still, I had a blast making it, and recorded it all in something my dad had told me about ever since 2020.
 Github!
-Notable was born!
+CatX was born!
 I recorded as much stuff in there as possible, like Coffee Game and Forge-Battle, and plenty more was tucked away in PyCharm.
 But, alas, after a solid 7 months or so, I got bored.
 Again. 🤦‍♂️ Recently, I got back into coding.
 It's been very fun, and I hope to not get bored of it anymore.